The Entebbe Katabi Gombolola playground rests on a 50 hectare Kitubulu Forest Reserve piece of land.

 The all sandy ground is not only situated besides the famous Lake Victoria water body, but also found a stone throw away from the busy Entebbe – Kampala Highway right opposite the headquarters of Katabi Gombolola Town Council.

-The ground has existed for more than 20 years and ‘baby seated’ outspoken players in the country active and retired.
+The ground has existed for more than 20 years and ‘baby sat’ outspoken players in the country both in active and retired dockets.